-- (i) It is expected to be realized, or intended to be sold or consumed, in the normal operating cycle; - (ii) It is held primarily for the purpose of trading; - (iii) It is expected to be realized within twelve months after the reporting period; or - (iv) The asset is cash or a cash equivalent (as defined in IAS 7) unless the asset is restricted from being exchanged or used to settle a liability for at least twelve months after the reporting period.
+- (i) It is expected to be realized, or intended to be sold or consumed, in the normal operating cycle; - (ii) It is held primarily for the purpose of trading; - (iii) It is expected to be realized within twelve months after the reporting period; or - (iv) The asset is cash or a cash equivalent unless the asset is restricted from being exchanged or used to settle a liability for at least twelve months after the reporting period.

 A liability is classified as current under one of the following criteria, and all other liabilities are classified as non-current.
-An entity shall classify a liability as current when: